tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 <img src="https://chauff.github.io/img/cikm2018-learning-gains.png" width="500px">

+Here, _1/2 → 4_ indicates the fraction of vocabulary state changes between the pre- and post-test that went from (almost) no knowledge to knowing the term/phrase.

 Across all conditions, participants in **SE** have the largest percentage (>40%) of vocabulary items that remain unkown to them (knowledge levels 1/2).
 As expected in the **V** (**+SE/SE20**) conditions this percentage is considerably lower (15%-20%) as all tested vocabulary items were mentioned in the video (that's a result of us defining the vocabulary terms).
 Collaborative search (**CSE**) did not help at all, two participants searching together gained the least knowledge; quite a deviation from our expectations.
 Interestingly, despite achieving the least, the collaborative search participants were the ones that self-reported the least problems in their learning!

 ## Limitations, i.e. the road to future work